googlearchive/firebase-token-generator-node/README.md

 security rules via the [`auth` variable](https://www.firebase.com/docs/security/api/rule/auth.html) and must contain a "uid" that should be a string and less than 256 characters long.
 This is how you pass trusted authentication details (e.g. the client's user ID) into your Firebase rules.
-The total length of the generated token cannot be larger than 1024 bytes long.
+The total length of the generated token cannot be larger than 1024 bytes.

 ## Token Options